 The Scottish Parliament and law making

 In this topic, you'll consider the role of the Scottish Parliament in its law making.
 You explore how and why laws are made by both the Scottish and UK Parliaments.
 You'll learn about the meaning of specific terms such as devolved matters, reserved matters, legislative competence, and subordinate legislation and consider the changes in the legal culture of Scotland, which took place at the end of the twentieth century.
 You'll also be introduced to reading Bills and Acts and learn about how citizens can become involved in the law-making process.

 Legal skills and debates in Scotland

 Legal skills are an important and transferable aspect of legal study.
 Here you consider the role of law and legal skills and consider how the development of new laws reflects changes in society.
 You'll learn to read legislation, court judgments and explore the art of legal writing and providing reasoned opinions.
 You'll consider a leading case in the law of delict, and using this as a basis, you'll explore how laws are applied and interpreted by lawyers and the judiciary.

 Society and the law: Scottish legal heroes

 Law plays an important role in society.
 A role that extends beyond parliaments and the courts.
 Here you consider how law has been used to respond to developments in society and explore whether it should influence them.
-You'll look at how Scotland has influenced development of laws at a national and global level.
-You consider examples of how individuals, institutions and organisations have made a difference by challenging the law or legal system.
+You'll look at how Scotland has influenced development of laws at a national and global level, with examples of how individuals, institutions and organisations have made a difference by challenging the law or legal system.
 In this you'll learn how the Scottish Legal System is highly regarded on the international stage.
 You'll consider how words such as principled, integrity, conscience, duty, justice, fairness are used in relation to law and legal systems and their relevance in contemporary Scotland.